joelpmichael/PCAL6534EV-breakout/README.md

 > ✔️ GPIO pins **ARE** 5V-tolerant!

+### Mounting

+Due to asthetics and space constraints there isn't enough room for a full-size mounting hole, however in the middle of the OSHW logo there is a 1mm pilot hole that you can use to drill a mounting hole.
+Ideal?
+No. Pragmatic?
+Yes.

+Personally I wouldn't drill a hole larger than 3mm, which will allow you to use a M3 fastener, but you should be able drill up to a 5mm hole without hitting traces.
+If using metal fasteners, use nylon washers to avoid damage to traces by screw heads.

 ## Can I buy one?

 Sure!
 Once I've got enough requests for a small batch run I'll send off an order.
 I test every single board to make sure it's fully functional before shipping.

 ## Can I make one?

 Sure, why not?
-The board is designed to be manufactured using JLCPCB's 6-layer fabrication constraints as at March 2024 by using budget-size 50mm maximum dimension, standard 0.3mm drill size, 0.8mm thickness, 1oz outer copper, 0.5oz inner copper, and the JLC06081H-1080A stackup.
-It currently does not meet OSHPARK fabrication constraints, as the trace and space minimum of 0.09mm is smaller than the required 0.1mm and there is some via-in-pad use.
+The board is designed to be manufactured using JLCPCB's 6-layer fabrication constraints as at March 2024 by using budget-size 50mm maximum dimension, budget 0.3mm drill size, 0.8mm thickness, 1oz outer copper, 0.5oz inner copper, and the budget (but surprisingly good) JLC06081H-1080A stackup.
+It currently does not meet OSHPARK fabrication constraints, as the trace and space minimum of 0.09mm is smaller than the required 0.1mm and there is some via-in-pad use which is currently unsupported.

 ## Can I make heaps and sell them?